kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ```ipython
 In [2]: %reload_kedro <project_root>
 ```
-The Kedro IPython extension remembers the project path so that subsequent calls to `%reload_kedro` do not need to specify it:
+The Kedro IPython extension remembers the project path so that future calls to `%reload_kedro` do not need to specify it:

 ```ipython
 In [1]: %load_ext kedro.ipython